zkmkarlsruhe/ofxTensorFlow2/README.md

 ##### TensorFlow

 Get familiar with __TensorFlow's__ [Tutorials](https://www.tensorflow.org/tutorials).
-Besides learning how to write TensorFlow code, the tutorials will teach you ML concepts like overfitting and underfitting.
+Besides learning how to write TensorFlow code, the tutorials will teach you ML concepts like over- and underfitting.
+Another great place to start is [this repository](https://github.com/Amin-Tgz/awesome-tensorflow-2).
+It is a vast conglomeration of material related to TensorFlow 2.X.

 ##### Datasets

 Get to know common __datasets__.
 A great place to start is [Kaggle](kaggle.com).
 Here you can find thousands of datasets and accompanying code (in form of Python notebooks that run in your browser).
+[TF datasets](https://www.tensorflow.org/datasets/catalog/overview) is also very popular as most datasets do not require manual download.

 ##### Inspiration